 The good news is that attention can improve with practice.

 Assessing divided attention, Spelke, Hirst, and Neisser studied accuracy and response time of performance by participants reading short stories and writing down dictated words.
 The participants’ initial performance was poor when they had to do both tasks simultaneously.
 But, after participants practiced the tasks five days a week for 85 sessions, their performance in both tasks improved.

-In June 2014, Edublox hosted the FUNtastic Brain Clinic in Singapore.
-The program was presented to 27 learners, ages 10 to 12 in five days, with seven or eight half-hour sessions per day.
+In June of 2014, Edublox hosted the FUNtastic Brain Clinic in Singapore.
+The program was presented to 27 students, ages 10 to 12, in five days, for seven or eight half-hour sessions per day.
 The Center for Evaluation and Assessment (CEA) at the University of Pretoria analyzed the results.
 Results of the study show an improvement in focused attention in just five days.
 On top of that, the effect size is large, which lies beyond what Professor John Hattie calls the hinge point or the desired effects point in education.